mewza/avfft/README.md

 AV MPEG C version.
 It works well and I am using it actively in my current multimedia project.
 I think it is even a bit faster than PFFFT when used in simd vector mode, it sounds more precise and sounds better than PFFFT to me at least.
-I have a very refined hearing, so I used this in a IR convolver (Zita Convolver), and I could tell significant difference from PFFFT.
+I have a very refined hearing, so I used this in a IR convolver (Zita Convolver which I prefer over others), and I could tell significant difference from PFFFT.

 I tested it on iOS and OS X.